How to Build & Deploy a Conversational Bot

 Formatted Answer is best for questions with a single correct response or if you’d like to add context to a Knowledge Base article you’re linking.

-Random Answer works best for questions that either have no right answer or are an opportunity to to add more personality to your bot.
+Random Answer works best for questions that either have no right answer or are an opportunity to add more personality to your bot.

 Pick an Article should be used when an answer requires more context in the form of a help article.